ccm-bioinfo/cambda2023/Variable_Selection/readme.md

 - All Kingdoms Class
 - All Kingdoms Order
 - All Kingdoms Family
 - All Kingdoms Genus

+All of the previous tables are constructed using [reads](./data/reads) and [assembbly](./data/reads) data.

 ## 2023 06 03
-We glomed two OTU tables:reads-OTU table and one for assemblies into several tables by taxonomic agglomeration.
+We agglomerated two OTU tables: reads-OTU table and one for assemblies into several tables by taxonomic agglomeration.
 We model the distribution of zero's in the all kingdoms-phylum table.
 We run machine learning models (Victor's code) in the original reads-OTU table.

-## Variable selection
-We propose a method to select OTUs that help us differentiate at least two of the cities.
-The proposed selection uses negative binomial regression to account for overdispersion of absolute abundance, caused both by zeros and high level counts.
+To select the variables, we consider the classical models for count data:

+- Poisson regression
+- Negative binomial regression

+Furthermore, to account for a possible excess of zeros we consider the corresponding zero inflated models.
+Given one of the four possible models, for every OTU and each pair of cities we fit the model and check the p-value corresponding to the effect produced by a city.
 To select the differentiating OTUs we compute p-values and for every pair of cities we select a fixed number of OTUs with the best (lowest) p-values.
 This selection is mostly automatized in the script [variable_selection.R](./codes/variable_selection.R).
 The method works at both assembly and reads levels, for every subset of kindoms obtained previously.